 struct Chunk(ArrayString<{ 2 * CHUNK_BASE }>);

 A Chunk is an ArrayString, which comes from the arrayvec crate and allows storing strings inline and not on the heap somewhere else.
 Meaning: a Chunk is a collection of characters.
-Chunks are the leafs in the SumTree and contain at most 2 * CHUNK_BASE characters.
+Chunks are the leaves in the SumTree and contain at most 2 * CHUNK_BASE characters.
 In release builds of Zed, CHUNK_BASE is 64.

 So then what is a SumTree?
 Ask Nathan and he'll say that the SumTree is "the soul of Zed".
 But a slightly more technical description of a SumTree is this: